-    We will begin accepting applications via the online system in September 2015 for admission in the Fall 2016 semester.
+We are currently accepting applications via the online system

 Applicants choose Carnegie Mellon University over other, equally competitive schools for a number of reasons.
 The University's world-class research and researchers in the fields of systems, software engineering, human computer interaction, language technology, and computational biology is paramount in their decision-making.
 Graduates report that their studies in areas such as large scale systems and industry best practices are well-regarded and highly sought after by corporate recruiters.

 Frequently Asked Questions

 Is this a Biology program or a Computer Science program?